Health Care Guide Information

 Vitamin-D Deficiency

-Vitamin D is essential in performing many vital cell functions.
-However, some researchers say low vitamin D levels can increase cancer risk.
+Vitamin D is essential for performing many vital functions in human body.
+Some researchers say, low vitamin D levels can increase risk for cancer.
 These include colon and breast cancers.
-So keep your vitamin D levels in a normal range.
+So, keep your vitamin D levels in a normal range to prevent such complications.

 Obesity

 Furthermore, researchers reported a solid relationship between being overweight and the development of cancer.
-This is due to inflammatory processes in the body associated with being overweight.
+This is due to inflammatory processes in the body associated with being overweight.maintaining a healthy weight can reduce the risk of diseases such as cancer.

 Underlying Medical Condition

-Also, Some chronic medical conditions can lead to disease.
-It happens due to continuous irritation to the same cells.
+Also, some chronic medical conditions that contains inflamatory conditions such as irritable bowel disease, can lead to cancer.
+It happens due to continuous irritation of the same cells.
 For example, a person with ulcerative colitis can be at high risk of developing colon cancer.
-A person with irritable bowel disease also faces this risk later in life.
+A person with irritable bowel disease is also at higher risk later in life.

 Prevention of Cancer